SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/config-based-source.md

 ---
 id: config-based-source
-title: Config Based Source
+title: Universal Connector
-sidebar_label: Config Based Source
+sidebar_label: Universal Connector
-description: Learn how to set up a Config Based C2C to collect data into the Sumo Logic environment.
+description: Learn how to set up a Universal Connector to collect data into the Sumo Logic environment.
 ---

 import CodeBlock from '@theme/CodeBlock';